huashengwang1989/js-to-styles-var-loader/README.md

 `common.styles.js` can be imported in the `main.js` or `app.js` of a project and set as global parameter.

-This is to solve the following issues:
+### Issues to Address and Updates

-- The original loader "cleverly" detects which processor to use (`less` or `sass`) by looking at the loader filenames.
+- The original loader "cleverly" detects which processor to use (`less` or `sass`) by looking at the file exntensions.
 However, this would not work when the `scss` variables are to be injected into the Vue temple files.
 To solve the problem, I added a `useProcessor` option.

-- Updated the RegEx check for `require` function so that webpack alias etc. can be supported.
+- The RegEx check for `require` function so that webpack alias *etc.* which usually uses `'@'` sign can be supported.
+Webpack `resolve` is now used to resolve the required path in place of `path.join`.

+- As webpack `resolve`, this is now an async loader.

+### Implementation

 For example, in `webpack.config.js`:
 ```